dime-worldbank/.github/profile/README.md

 The repos on this account may include reproducibility code for published research, code for ongoing research projects, as well as code for open source tools published by DIME.

-### Use code in DIME repositories
+#### Use code in DIME repositories
 You may access and use the code you find in the repos on this GitHub account according to the licenses for each public repo.

-### Request access to DIME repositories
+#### Request access to DIME repositories
 If you work on a DIME project that uses a repository hosted on this account, then you can find
 [instructions here](https://github.com/dime-worldbank/dime-account-admin/blob/main/README.md)
 for how to request access.
 Note that the process is different depending if you are a member of DIME or not.

-### Create a new repository on the DIME account
+#### Create a new repository on the DIME account
-If you are a member of the DIME GitHub account you can request for a new repo to be created.
-To do so, follow [instructions linked to here](https://github.com/dime-worldbank/dime-account-admin/blob/main/README.md).
+If you are a member of the DIME GitHub account, then you can request creation of new repos by follwing [instructions linked to here](https://github.com/dime-worldbank/dime-account-admin/blob/main/README.md).

-### Repo and team reports
+#### Repo and team reports
 Once per week,
 [repo reports](https://github.com/dime-worldbank/dime-account-admin-private/tree/main/reports/repo-reports)
 and